Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Evaluation of Machine Learning-based Estimation of Approximate Mean Objective Cost of Uncertainty

-Next, we evaluated the performance of the proposed approach in a more complicated scenario where the Kuramoto model operates on the seven oscillators whose natural frequency is $-3.4600$, $-1.9611$, $-0.6754$, $-0.3806$, $-0.3675$, $6.1161$, and $8.3287$, respectively.
-We again assumed that the natural frequency of the control oscillator (\textit{i.e.}, $8$th oscillator) is the average frequency of those of the seven oscillators (${\omega_{8} = 1.0857}$).
-As in the previous case of the Kuramoto model with five oscillators, we defined the uncertainty class as follows:
+Some major disadvantages of the original sampling-based method are its high computational cost and the practical difficulty of scaling the method for large models with many oscillators.
+To examine the computational cost increase and scalability for larger models, we next considered an uncertainty class of Kuramoto models with seven oscillators.
+This increases the time for solving the ODEs and the number of possible experiments also increases from ${5\choose 2} = 10$ to ${7\choose 2} = 21$.
+Here we set the natural frequency of the oscillators to $-3.4600$, $-1.9611$, $-0.6754$, $-0.3806$, $-0.3675$, $6.1161$, and $8.3287$, respectively.
+We assumed that the natural frequency of the control oscillator (\textit{i.e.}, $8$th oscillator) is the average frequency of the seven oscillators (${\omega_{8} = 1.0857}$).
+We considered the uncertainty class shown below:

-where $d^U_{i,j}$ and $a^L_{i,j}$ are weights ranging from $0.1$ to $1$.
-We choose them empirically to assure that the Kuramoto model within the uncertainty class is not synchronized (in the absence of control):
+As in the previous experiment for the Kuramoto model with five oscillators, we set the initial phase of all oscillators to zero.

-As the size of the parameter set is much larger for this Kuramoto model, we generated the training data in a more tailored way.
+As the size of the parameter set is much greater for this Kuramoto model, we generated the training data in a more tailored way.
 Rather than generating the sample points (\textit{i.e.}, Kuramoto model parameter sets) with random natural frequencies within a specific range as we did for the five oscillator model, we fixed the natural frequencies to $-3.4600$, $-1.9611$, $-0.6754$, $-0.3806$, $-0.3675$, $6.1161$, $8.3287$, and ${1.0857}$ in this example.
-For the coupling strength values, we drew them from the uniform distribution for the uncertainty class, whose support is defined in~(\ref{U7}) and~(\ref{L7}).
+For the coupling strength values, we drew them from the uniform distribution for the uncertainty class, whose support is defined in~\eqref{U7} and~\eqref{L7}.
 In this manner, we collected $50,000$ sample points per label according to the same criteria we used for the five oscillator case.
-Then, we created the training dataset by converting the sample points into the feature sets as described previously for the five oscillator case.
-Based on the training dataset, we trained the classifier based on an fcNN with one hidden layer, whose width is four times the number of features, until it is capable of classifying the $100,000$ sample points perfectly.
+Then, we extracted the feature values as described previously for the five oscillator case and trained the classifier using an fcNN with a single hidden layer, whose width is four times the number of features.
+Figure~S1 in the supplemental material shows that this model quickly learns the classification boundary, where the classification accuracy rapidly converges to $100$\% as the size of the training data increases.